bbarker505/ddrp_v2/README.md

 DDRP uses a process-based (mechanistic) approach to model temperature-dependent development, phenology, and climate suitability of target species.
-The platform requires gridded daily minimum and maximum temperature data (Tmin and Tmax, respectively), and information on the temperature requirements for development and survival of a species.
-We typically run DDRP using current and forecast climate data for the conterminous U.S. to provide real-time decision support for a species;
-however, the platform accepts data for any time frame or region, such as data for past years or for other countries.
-Model products include maps of the predicted potential distribution (climate-based risk of establishment), number of generations, and dates of phenological events (pest forecasts).
+The platform requires gridded daily minimum and maximum temperature data, and information on the temperature requirements for development and survival of a species.
+We typically run DDRP using current and forecast climate data for the conterminous U.S. to provide real-time decision support for a species; however, the platform accepts data for any time frame or region, such as data for past years or for other countries.
+Model products include maps of the predicted potential distribution (climate-based risk of establishment), number of generations, and dates of phenological events.
 The potential distribution is represented by areas where cold and heat stress accumulations have not exceeded the stress limits of a species.

 # Program features